strayMat/causal-ml-course/slides/3-flexible_models.typ

     - 🙂 Robustly estimate generalization performance
     - 🤩 Estimate variability of the performance: similar to bootstrapping (but different).
     - 🚀 Let's use it to select the best models among several canditates!
-    - Proof that it selects the best model (averaging on the folds): @lecue2012oracle ]
+  ]
 ]